John Smelcer’s Ethnicity, the University of Alaska Anchorage,

 Four months after I resigned, I received a letter in the mail (below) from Associate Dean Arlene Kuhner, who had been Chair of the English Department for many years.
 Arlene was an honest woman and a dear colleague.
 She was also my mentor.
 Arlene was dying of cancer, but before she passed from this world, she wanted to set the record straight.
 She was appalled by the racist actions of certain members of her department.
 Dr. Kuhner bravely named the individual responsible for the wrong-doings against me.
 I guess she wanted a clear conscience.
 She told me that the professor bragged about how he got rid of me.
 She told me that she also sent the letter to the reporter at the Anchorage Daily News, who, having no desire to issue a retraction and admit wrong-doing, ignored it.
 She then sent it to the defunct Anchorage Times, also to no avail.
 She told me she mailed a copy to the New Yorker to clear my name.
 I thank her for her courage.

-A year later, almost as an affront against the university and the newspaper, Ahtna Native Corporation—the very Native tribe that the Anchorage Daily News so publicly proclaimed I was not a member of—hired me as the executive director of our tribe’s Heritage Foundation, charged with the task of documenting and preserving our culture, traditions, and language.
-Not long afterward, the new chancellor visited our tribal offices in Glennallen, where he learned firsthand that the tribe had appointed me executive director of their cultural foundation.
-I doubt he ever told anyone what he had learned that day.
+A year later, almost as an affront against the university and the newspaper, Ahtna Native Corporation—the very Native tribe that the Anchorage Daily News so publicly proclaimed I was not a member of—hired me as the executive director of the tribe’s Heritage Foundation, charged with the task of documenting and preserving its culture, language, traditions, and Native Ways of Knowing.
+Shortly after it was announced in the tribal newsletter that I had been appointed as the new executive director of the Foundation, my father tried to get me fired.
+Ahtna stood up to him.
+A few months later, the new chancellor of UAA visited our tribal offices in Glennallen, where he learned firsthand that the tribe had appointed me executive director of the Foundation.
+I doubt he ever told anyone back at the university what he had learned that day.
 I suppose no one wants to admit they were wrong.
-During my years at the Ahtna Heritage Foundation, the governor and his commissioners appointed me to serve on various state commissions for Alaska Native issues.
+During my years at the Ahtna Heritage Foundation, the governor of Alaska and his commissioners appointed me to serve on various state commissions for Alaska Native issues.

 For three years, I served as Executive Director of the Foundation, driving 170 miles each way to work every week and living in my rustic cabin on my BIA land allotment atop a bluff overlooking the confluence of the Tazlina River and the Copper River, where I could see my uncle’s cabin and our family fishwheel from my window.
-I resigned after a new president of Ahtna, Inc. was elected.
-He immediately directed me to change the focus of the foundation, ordering me to manufacture Native trinkets to sell in tourist traps and to organize corporate banquets and events, all contrary to the foundation’s mission statement to preserve and teach our culture and language.
+Over three summers, I planned and facilitated our annual Ahtna Culture Camp along the banks of the Copper River near Gulkana.
+I loved my job.
+I resigned only after a new president of Ahtna, Inc. was elected and immediately directed me to change the focus of the foundation, ordering me to manufacture Native trinkets to sell in tourist traps and to organize corporate banquets and events, all contrary to the Foundation’s mission statement to preserve and teach our culture and language.
 He told me, "It was his way or the highway.”
 I refused to compromise the integrity of the foundation, and so I left in June 1998.
 In 1999, Ahtna Chief Harry Johns (below) held a special ceremony in Copper Center designating me a “Traditional Ahtna Culture Bearer,” a term usually reserved for elders with significant cultural knowledge.

 Five years after I left UAA, individuals statewide nominated me for the Governor’s Award for the Humanities for my work in preserving Alaska Native cultures and languages.
 Until his death in 2004, my beloved uncle Herbert Smelcer, my father’s own brother and an important leader in Alaska Native politics for decades, supported me as if I were his son.
 Since 1994, I have never missed a tribal vote (only Alaska Natives as defined by ANSCA can vote), and I regularly receive my annual tribal dividends.
 When my beloved grandmother passed away in 2003, of all her grandchildren and great-grandchildren, she left me her tribal votes.